OpsChasingDev/SavyUniversity/SavyLab_Infra/Custom.VHD.Provisioning.md

 *Take note that the credentials provided for users to connect to their labs CAN be different from that of what the provisioned VMs are configured to use as defined in the .tfvars file.*

 ## Example .tfvars File Syntax

+*IMPORTANT: The credentials defined in the .tfvars file to provision the VM must be identical to those used by Ansible for authenticating to the newly provisioned VM.*

 ```Terraform
 location              = "East US"